The Surgical Abortion Procedure

 This procedure is also really safe and quick but uses an instrument to remove the pregnancy vaginally.
 We will give you medication to prepare your cervix for the procedure – this will be given to you 2-3 hours before and you will be cared for in our centre by our team of friendly professionals.
 For the abortion procedure itself, you will be given the option of sedation or general anaesthetic.

-After treatment, you will stay at our centre with our expert clinical team until they can see that you are well enough to go home – most women stay between 2 and 4 hours after the procedure.
+After treatment, you will stay at our centre with our expert clinical team until you are well enough to go home – most women stay between 2 and 4 hours after the procedure.

 Our dedicated team can help you arrange accommodation when you call to arrange your appointment if you like.
 You can return to work whenever you feel comfortable to do so.
 Most women return to work after a few days, but everyone is different, so listen to your body to see what’s right for you.
 A few days of minor low abdominal pain and mild vaginal bleeding can be expected.
 We recommend using painkillers such as Ibuprofen if you’d like pain relief.

-Surgical abortion 19 to 23 weeks + 6 days in England
+Surgical abortion 19 to 23 weeks + 6 days of pregnancy

-This is a safe and straightforward procedure which takes approximately 20-30 minutes to complete.
+This procedure takes approximately 20-30 minutes to complete.
 You will need to be seen the day before the booked procedure.
 On the day please arrive at our centre early in the morning to prepare for the first stage procedure to take medication that will dilate the cervix over a few hours in preparation for the procedure.

 After your cervix is prepared and you are ready for the procedure, you will return to the procedure room to be given a general anaesthetic.
 Once you are asleep under the general anaesthetic, one of our expert doctors will use an instrument to remove the fetus and any surrounding tissue vaginally.

-Once the procedure has been completed, you will relax on one of our recliners with refreshments until you feel comfortable to leave and our team of clinicians are happy with your recovery.
+Once the procedure has been completed, you will relax on one of our recliners with refreshments until our team of clinicians are happy with your recovery and you feel comfortable to leave.
 Most women are in our centre for up to 6 hours in total.

 Most women return to work after a few days, but everyone is different, so listen to your body to see what’s right for you and when you feel able to return to work.
 Most women will experience a few days of minor abdominal pain and vaginal bleeding or spotting.